cjgala/starman-cli/README.md

     - List the available charts for the CLI
 - `spaceman space list environments`
     - List the available environments for the CLI
+- `spaceman space add chart CHART PATH`
+    - Add a chart to be tracked by the CLI
+- `spaceman space remove chart CHART`
+    - Remove a tracked chart; this will clear any state values for the chart
 - `spaceman space target chart CHART`
     - Select the chart the CLI should be using
 - `spaceman space target environment ENV`